Australian Embassy

 Applications for passports can be completed and printed using the online passport service at www.passports.gov.au

-All passport fees are payable in Saudi Riyals at the nominated exchange rate (and is subject to change) via the courier or by bank draft or bank cheque, made payable to "Australian Embassy, Riyadh".
+All passport fees are payable in Saudi Riyals at the nominated exchange rate which changes monthly.
+Please contact the Embassy for the most current fee.
+Fees can be paid by bank draft or bank cheque, made payable to "Australian Embassy, Riyadh".
 Credit cards and personal cheques will not be accepted, and no other currency is acceptable.
 If paying by non-Saudi bank cheque please include an additional SR45 to cover international bank charges.

 Lodgement information and frequently asked questions